 The Bottom Line

-HMOs in Gibraltar can deliver strong returns for landlords who understand the compliance obligations and invest in proper management.
-The demand is there.
-The licensing framework is clear.
-The main traps are leases that prohibit the use and inadequate fire safety arrangements.
-Both are avoidable with proper due diligence before purchase.
+HMOs in Gibraltar can deliver stronger returns than standard buy-to-let for landlords who invest properly in compliance and management.
+Demand from frontier workers and young professionals is durable.
+The licensing framework under the Gibraltar Housing Department and the Housing Act 2007 is clear.
+The two main traps are leases that prohibit multi-household occupation and inadequate fire safety arrangements.
+Both are avoidable with thorough due diligence before purchase, and both are exactly the kind of issue a good Gibraltar property solicitor will flag before you commit.

 Frequently Asked Questions